Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/options.rst

    The icon to the right of the following three settings will enable or disable tablet pressure sensitivity to control how strong the effect is.
 Color
-   The color of the brush
+   The color of the brush.
 Radius
-   The radius of the brush in pixels
+   The radius of the brush in pixels.
 Strength
-   How powerful the brush is when applied}}
+   How powerful the brush is when applied.
 Blend
-   Set the way the paint is applied over the underlying texture
+   Set the way the paint is applied over the underlying texture.

-- Mix: the brush color is mixed in with existing colors
+- Mix: the brush color is mixed in with existing colors.
 - Add: the brush color is added to the existing color; green added to red gives yellow.
-- Subtract: the brush color is subtracted; painting blue on purple gives red
+- Subtract: the brush color is subtracted; painting blue on purple gives red.
-- Multiply: the RGB value of the base is multiplied by the brush color
+- Multiply: the RGB value of the base is multiplied by the brush color.
-- Lighten: the RGB value of the base color is increased by the brush color
+- Lighten: the RGB value of the base color is increased by the brush color.
-- Darken: tones down the colors
+- Darken: tones down the colors.
 - Erase Alpha: makes the image transparent where painted, allowing background colors and lower-level textures to show through.
-  As you 'paint', the false checkerboard background will be revealed
+  As you 'paint', the false checkerboard background will be revealed.
-- Add Alpha: makes the image more opaque where painted
+- Add Alpha: makes the image more opaque where painted.

    In order to see the effects of the Erase and Add Alpha mix modes in the UV/Image Editor, you must enable the alpha channel display by clicking the Display Alpha or the Alpha-Only button.